spatie/laravel-model-states/docs/working-with-states/03-listing-states.md

 ## Get Default States

-You can get all the default states with `Invoice::getDefaultStates()`, which returns a collection of state classed, keyed by column:
+You can get all the default states with `Invoice::getDefaultStates()`, which returns a collection of state classes, keyed by column:

 ```php
 [